refactor-ring/monero-site/resources/developer-guides/wallet-rpc.md

 Inputs:

-* *destinations* - array of destinations to receive XMR:
+* *destinations* - array of Destination; List of destinations to receive XMR:
   * *amount* - unsigned int; Amount to send to each destination, in @atomic-units.
   * *address* - string; Destination public address.
 * *account_index* - unsigned int; (Optional) Transfer from this account index.
 (Defaults to 0)
 * *subaddr_indices* - array of unsigned int; (Optional) Transfer from this set of subaddresses.
 (Defaults to empty - all indices)
-* *priority* - unsigned int; Set a priority for the transaction.
+* *priority* - unsigned int; (Optional) Set a priority for the transaction.
 Accepted Values are: 0-3 for: default, unimportant, normal, elevated, priority.
-* *mixin* - unsigned int; Number of outputs from the blockchain to mix with (0 means no mixing).
+* *mixin* - unsigned int; (Optional) Number of outputs from the blockchain to mix with (0 means no mixing).
-* *ring_size* - unsigned int; Number of outputs to mix in the transaction (this output + N decoys from the blockchain).
+* *ring_size* - unsigned int; (Optional) Number of outputs to mix in the transaction (this output + N decoys from the blockchain).
 (Unless dealing with pre rct outputs, this field is ignored on mainnet).
-* *unlock_time* - unsigned int; Number of blocks before the monero can be spent (0 to not add a lock).
+* *unlock_time* - unsigned int; (Optional) Number of blocks before the monero can be spent (0 to not add a lock).
 * *get_tx_key* - boolean; (Optional) Return the transaction key after sending.
 * *do_not_relay* - boolean; (Optional) If true, the newly created transaction will not be relayed to the monero network.
 (Defaults to false)
 * *get_tx_hex* - boolean; Return the transaction as hex string after sending (Defaults to false)